 You've likely seen this weight before around the gym.
-The kettlebell or "girya" (Russian) is a cast iron weight loosely resembling a cannonball with a handle.
-It provides a grip to provide a way to perform weight training with speed, momentum, acceleration and deceleration movements as well as traditional weight training movements, to sculpt your body.
+The kettlebell or "girya" (in Russian) is a cast iron weight loosely resembling a cannonball with a handle.
+That handle provides a grip to provide a way to perform weight training with speed, momentum, acceleration and deceleration movements as well as traditional weight training movements, to sculpt your body.

 Kettlebells can range in weights from 3 to 50 pounds.
 Because many of the movements are generating speed, the bodies reactive and stabilizing muscles ( like the core muscles and abdominals) are forced to engage.
 This helps give your mid-section an added bonus in most movements.

 But when speed and momentum are involved in weight training, the risks for injury tend to increase.
 Proper movements are important for kettlebell exercises to help prevent injuries to the joints like your shoulders, back and hips.
 It's important to get expert training or utilize mirrors to make sure you are performing the exercises correctly.
 It is better to move slowly with your kettlebells than to swing quickly.

 - Can be used for proper muscle development for any sport or athletic activity

 - Improves fat to lean mass ratio

 - Defines physique

 The Swing: Swinging movements are common with kettlebells since they have a handle.
 It seems like a natural pattern.
 Keep in mind that muscles that help accelerate a movement will then have to decelerate that movement to change directions.
 Simple waist circles are a great way to swing the kettlebells.
 Start with kettlebell in right hand and swing the weight behind the back releasing the handle to the left hand when grip is established.
 Continue with this circular movement for eight repetitions to going clockwise and then switch directions to counter-clockwise.